 Allergic reactions occur when the surface of your eye is exposed to allergens.
-The reaction triggers the release of histamines which causes itchy eyes, as well as other symptoms like red and watery eyes.
+The reaction triggers the release of histamines, causing itchy, red, watery eyes.
 Rubbing your itchy eyes is highly discouraged.
-As you rub your eyes, you release more and more histamines which results in worse symptoms.
-Also, you can damage, scratch or cause other trauma to the surface of your eye by rubbing the itch.
+As you rub your eyes, you release more and more histamines, which results in worse symptoms.
+You can also scratch or cause other trauma to the surface of your eye by rubbing the itch.

-- Vacuum regularly to reduce dust and pet dander and pet hair.
+- Vacuum regularly to reduce dust and pet dander.

 - Keep your windows shut to reduce outdoor allergens.

 - Keep your pets out of bedrooms or areas you spend a lot of time in.